 Intern Name:

 Semester of Internship:

-Early Chi ldhood Education
+Early Chil dhood Education

 Alabama Standard/Rule 290-3.334

-1. Promoting Child Development and Learning: their understanding of young children's characterist are healthy, respectful, supportive, and challenging ics and needs, and of multiple in nteracting influences on childre n's development and learning, t
+their understanding of young children's characteristi 1.
+Promoting Child Development and Learning: Candidates prepared in early childhood degree programs are grounded in a child development knowledge base.
+They use their understanding of young children's characteristics and needs, and of multiple interacting influences on children's development and learning, to create environments that are healthy, respectful, supportive, and challenging for each child.
+Prior to program completion prospective early childhood teachers:

 All candidates will:

 4 3 2 1

 Teacher candidate exhibits mastery and flexibility of knowledge related to promoting child development and learning.
 Teacher candidate exhibits a proficient level of knowledge related to promoting child development and learning.
 Teacher candidate exhibits a basic level knowledge related to promoting child development and learning.
 Teacher candidate lacks essential knowledge related to promoting child development and learning.

 1.1) Know and understand young children's characteristics and needs, from birth through age 8.
 Candidate has a comprehensive understanding of young children's characteristics and needs, from birth through age 8 as evidenced by her ability to develop developmentally appropriate curricula and instruction to meet all students' unique needs based on strengths and Candidate has a general understanding of young children's characteristics and needs, from birth through age 8 as evidenced by her ability to develop developmentally appropriate curricula and instruction to meet most students' unique needs based on strengths and areas for growth across Candidate has a basic understanding of young children's characteristics and needs, from birth through age 8 as evidenced by her ability to develop mostly developmentally appropriate curricula and instruction to meet some students' unique needs based on strengths and areas for growth across Candidate demonstrates little or no understanding of young children's characteristics and needs, from birth through age 8 as evidenced by her inability to develop developmentally appropriate curricula and instruction to meet students' unique needs based on strengths and